You can’t see inside your walls. That’s obvious, right?

 - Combustion analysis results in safer homes.
 If you’ve got dangerous CO levels in your home, the combustion analyzer will tell us.
 You won’t have to worry about a faulty visual inspection failing to reveal any problems.

 - Combustion analysis can save you money.
 Many HVAC contractors find “cracked” heat exchangers using visual analysis and use the results to recommend furnace replacement.
 Sometimes, they’re wrong.
-You might not really need to replace your furnace.
+You might not need to replace your furnace.

 We’ve met with lots of homeowners looking for a second opinion about a supposedly cracked heat exchanger.
 Where other companies said there were cracks, we found… nothing.
 Zip.
 Nada.
-Just a totally safe (uncracked) heat exchanger.
+Just a safe (uncracked) heat exchanger.